 - · Take butterflied boneless lamb leg out of the fridge 1 hour before cooking.

 - · Determine the boneless weight of the lamb, MidWest Meats are mostly around 1.5kg.

 - · Season to taste with salt, fresh rosemary, and cracked black pepper EVEN when marinated.
 Brush with EVOO to avoid the meat sticking to the BBQ, especially if marinated.

 - · Preheat the barbecue to 200ºC (the burners should be set at medium).

-- · Place the lamb in the centre of the barbecue with tongs for a few seconds to seal meaty side, then place back down on the fat side lifting quickly so meat does not stick.
+- · Place the lamb in the center of the barbecue with tongs for a few seconds to seal the meaty side, then place it back down on the fat side lifting quickly so meat does not stick.